Mouth Sores: Large or Small, No Fun at All!

 - Third, the denture hasn’t been properly cleaned and is causing a fungal infection.

-If the denture is too large, it needs to be adjusted and polished.
-Help the sores heal by eating a soft diet, rinsing with salt water or baking soda water, and cleaning the denture with nightly soaks in denture cleaner.
+Firstly, if the denture is too large, it needs to be adjusted and polished.
+Secondly, help the sores heal by eating a soft diet, rinsing with salt water or baking soda water, and cleaning the denture with nightly soaks in denture cleaner.

-The denture doesn’t mold evenly to the gums.
+When the denture doesn’t mold evenly to the gums:

-If your denture doesn’t “fit” the gums, then either your bone has changed or the denture “bite” is uneven.
+If your denture doesn’t fit your gums, then either your bone has changed or the denture bite is uneven.
 Either way, the inside of your denture is going to be uneven on your gums and that makes denture sores.
 To fix this problem, a dentist will usually reline your denture, giving it a new lining to sit on the gums that fits your gums and bone in their new shape.

 If a denture isn’t completely cleaned on a daily basis, fungus builds up and can cause a mouth infection called thrush (or candidiasis).
-To get rid of the fungal infection, you’ll probably need prescription anti-fungal medication as well as new denture cleaning techniques.
-Some people’s mouths are more sensitive than others’.
+In order to get rid of the fungal infection, you’ll probably need prescription anti-fungal medication as well as new denture cleaning techniques.
+In addition, some people’s mouths are more sensitive than others.